 Aruba is an absolute dream of a place to visit, with gorgeous beaches waiting to be explored.
 There is one beach, however, that stands alone in terms of uniqueness Flamingo Beach!

 Flamingo Beach Aruba is famous for the amazing, exotic flamingos that roam the beach, and the photos and memories you take away from your day with them will last a lifetime.

 An Instagram sensation, these famous flamingos have been popping up everywhere on the internet, and visiting them has become more popular than ever.
-If it’s the perfect selfie that you’re after, then these lovely creatures are remarkably obliging; providing countless photo opportunities.
+If it’s the perfect selfie that you’re after, then these lovely creatures are remarkably obliging, providing countless photo opportunities.

 Unfortunately, you can’t just turn up and expect to find flamingos everywhere you look in Aruba.
 Flamingo Beach Aruba is actually on a private island, so you’re going to need to put a bit of thought and effort into seeing these elegant birds.
-To help you out, we’ve come up with everything you need to know about visiting this beautiful spot and its lovely feathered residents.
+Another place to see them is on De Palm Island.

+There are three ways you can visit the Flamingos in Aruba on Renaissance Island, and one even includes a massage!
 With just a little bit of planning, you’ll soon be taking the perfect picture with your newfound flamingo friends.

 How To Get To Flamingo Beach in Aruba

 As mentioned before, the beach is privately owned, which means that it’s not open to the general public.
 Because of this, it’s best to plan your trip to see the flamingos well ahead of time so that you don’t miss out on this special place.

 The beach is located on a small island just off Aruba named Renaissance Island, owned by the Renaissance Aruba Resort.
 The hotel itself is based not far from the airport in Oranjestad, the capital of the island, and from here, hotel staff ferry visitors and guests to the island, where they can enjoy Flamingo Beach Aruba.